 Usually alcoholics are gun shy of religion.

 This article was written by Rev. Little.
 The original is quite lengthy and parts were not necessary for my purpose so I excluded them, but none of the Reverend’s words have been changed.
 All scriptures were added by me and any comments are in green.
-If you want to read the entire article you can go here.

 In January 1940, Rev. George A. Little, D.D., then a fifty-six year old Minister of The United Church of Canada in Toronto, Ontario, happened to read a review of the book Alcoholics Anonymous written by Dr. Harry Emerson Fosdick.